 - To travel outside of US for a short period of time while on OPT and employed, you need a valid EAD, a valid F-1 visa, an endorsed I-20 within the last 6 months, and a letter from your employer; however, your return to U.S. is not guaranteed.
 For more information regarding travel during OPT, please click the following link: http://www.ice.gov/sevis/travel/faq_f2.htm.

-- Attend an OPT Information Forum to learn more about Optional Practical Training (the International Students Office hosts an informational forum regarding OPT at the start of each semester).
+- Attend an OPT Information Forum to learn more about Optional Practical Training.
 If you are unable to attend this forum, please make an appointment with the International Student Advisor to discuss the application process in further detail.

 - Please compile all of these forms and turn them in to the International Student Office.

 - Photocopy of passport ID page with photo, passport number and expiration date (must be valid for at least 6 months from application date)

 - Printout of I-94 arrival/departure document

 - Photocopies of previous I-20s and any previously issued Employment Authorization cards

 - Two (2) U.S. Style Passport Photos: Write your name and i-94 number on the back of each photo

 - $410.00 check payable to: U.S. Department of Homeland Security